UCSBarchlab/PyRTL/README.md

   ```&``` operator has *higher precedence* than ```==```, thus python parses this as ```doit = (ready & state)==3```
   instead of what you might have guessed at first!
 Make sure to use parenthesis when using comparisons with
   logic operations to be clear: ```doit = ready & (state==3)```.

+* PyRTL right now assumes that all WireVectors are two's complement unsigned integers.
+When you do comparisons
+  such as "<" it will do unsigned comparison.
+If you pass a WireVector to a function that requires more bits
+  that you have provided, it will do zero extention by default.
+You can always explicitly do sign extention
+  with .sign_extend() but it is not the default behavior for WireVector.
+This is right now for clarity and
+  consistancy, althought it does make writting signed arithmetic operations more text heavy.

 ### Contributing to PyRTL